-Section 7 What types of drugs are not covered by the plan?
-Section 7.1 Types of drugs we do not cover This section tells you what kinds of prescription drugs are "excluded."
-This means Medicare does not pay for these drugs.
-If you get drugs that are excluded, you must pay for them yourself.
-If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
-(For information about appealing a decision, go to Chapter 9.)
-Here are four general rules about drugs that Medicare drug plans will not cover under Part D: ☐ Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. ☐ Our plan cannot cover a drug purchased outside the United States or its territories. ☐ Our plan usually cannot cover off-label use.
-"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. □ Coverage for "off-label use" is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
-In addition, by law, the following categories of drugs are not covered by Medicare drug plans: □ Non-prescription drugs (also called over-the-counter drugs). ☐ Drugs used to promote fertility. ☐ Drugs used for the relief of cough or cold symptoms. ☐ Drugs used for cosmetic purposes or to promote hair growth. ☐ Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations. ☐ Drugs used for the treatment of sexual or erectile dysfunction. ☐ Drugs used for treatment of anorexia, weight loss, or weight gain.
+Tiere are rour general rules about drugs that intedicare drug plans will not cover under Fart D. □Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicard Part A or Part B. □Our plan cannot cover a drug purchased outside the United States or its territories. □Our plan usually cannot cover off-label use.
+"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. □Coverage for "off-label use" is allowed only when the use is supported by certain references such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+In addition, by law, the following categories of drugs are not covered by Medicare drug plans: □Non-prescription drugs (also called over-the-counter drugs). □Drugs used to promote fertility. □Drugs used for the relief of cough or cold symptoms. □Drugs used for cosmetic purposes or to promote hair growth.

+$\hfill\square$ Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations. □ Drugs used for the treatment of sexual or erectile dysfunction. □Drugs used for treatment of anorexia, weight loss, or weight gain.
 Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale.